 Md.
 Nehal Uddin

-Chapter 4: Limestone Deposits of Bangladesh and their Potential
+4. Limestone Deposits of Bangladesh and Their Potential

 Md.
 Nehal Uddin

-Chapter 5: Petroleum System of Bangladesh and Hydrocarbon Reserves and Resources
+5. Petroleum System of Bangladesh and Its Hydrocarbon Reserves and Resources

-Chapter 7: Peat Resources in Bangladesh and Challenges for their Development
+7. Peat Resources in Bangladesh and Challenges for Their Development

 Md.
 Mushfiqur Rahman and Md.
 Sharif Hossain Khan

-Chapter 8: Placer Deposits of Bangladesh and their Potential Commercialisation
+8. Placer Deposits of Bangladesh and Their Potential Commercialisation

-Chapter 9: Resource Potentials of the Marine areas of Bangladesh
+9. Resource Potentials of the Marine Areas of Bangladesh

 Sirajur Rahman Khan